bpb27/twitter_scraping/README.md

   - if you don't have it, check YouTube for installation instructions
 - pip or pip3
   - to check, in your terminal, enter `pip` or `pip3`
+  - if you don't have it, again, check YouTube for installation instructions
 - selenium (3.0.1)
   - `pip3 install selenium`